nkalupahana/baseline-landing/_pages/privacy.md

 baseline is owned and operated by BASELINE HEALTH, incorporated as a Domestic Nonprofit Organization in the State of Oregon, USA.
 This privacy policy will explain how we use the data we collect from you when you use our website, app, and other services.

 baseline collects your email address when you sign in with Apple or Google.
 If you’d rather we didn’t have your email, you can use a private email address when signing in with Apple.
 (Google does not have an equivalent feature.)
 We do not collect any other personally identifiable information.
-We may use your email address to send you informational emails about baseline (likely asking for feedback or the like).
+We may use your email address to send you informational emails about baseline (likely asking for feedback, donations, or the like).

 The only data we ever get about you is the data you give us when using our services.
 Even then, though, we can’t see the vast majority of what you submit to our services.
 Here’s what we can technically see:
 - Given email address (can be obfuscated with Sign In With Apple)